xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work presented xOffense, an independent, fully autonomous multi-agent framework for penetration testing, designed to address persistent limitations in existing systems such as context loss, limited reasoning continuity, and dependence on large proprietary models.
-By integrating a fine-tuned, mid-scale open-source LLM (Qwen3-32B) with a novel grey-box phase prompting mechanism and a purpose-built orchestration architecture, xOffense achieves accurate multi-stage decision-making and robust tool integration across the entire penetration testing lifecycle.
+This work presented xOffense, an independent, fully autonomous multi-agent framework for pentest, designed to address persistent limitations in existing systems such as context loss, limited reasoning continuity, and dependence on large proprietary models.
+By integrating a fine-tuned, mid-scale open-source LLM (Qwen3-32B) with a novel grey-box phase prompting mechanism and a purpose-built orchestration architecture, xOffense achieves accurate multi-stage decision-making and robust tool integration across the entire pentest lifecycle.

-Our evaluation on \textit{AutoPenBench} and \textit{AI-Pentest-Benchmark} demonstrated that xOffense consistently outperforms both larger commercial LLMs (e.g., GPT-4o, LLaMA3-70B) and leading open-source baselines (e.g., PentestGPT, VulnBot-LLaMA3-405B).
+Our evaluation on \textit{AutoPenBench} and \textit{AI-Pentest-Benchmark} demonstrated that xOffense consistently outperforms both larger commercial LLMs, such as GPT-4o and LLaMA3-70B, and leading open-source baselines, such as PentestGPT and VulnBot-LLaMA3-405B.
 The framework attained an overall task completion rate of 72.72\% and a sub-task completion rate of up to 79.17\%, while successfully exploiting complex real-world targets.
-These results highlight that a domain-specialized, mid-scale model—when paired with targeted reasoning guidance—can match or exceed the capabilities of state-of-the-art large-scale systems, offering a cost-effective and reproducible solution for autonomous offensive security operations.
+These results highlight that a domain-specialized, mid-scale model, when paired with targeted reasoning guidance, can match or exceed the capabilities of state-of-the-art large-scale systems, offering a cost-effective and reproducible solution for autonomous offensive security operations.

 Future work will explore three main directions.
 First, we aim to optimize the command generation module, potentially through structured function calling, to further improve execution precision.
 Second, we plan to enhance the robustness of long-running process handling and strengthen the retrieval-augmented generation mechanism with automated updates from vulnerability intelligence sources such as ExploitDB and GitIngest.
-Third, we intend to extend xOffense’s capabilities to support advanced web and GUI interactions via browser automation, enabling it to tackle a broader range of penetration testing scenarios.
+Third, we intend to extend xOffense’s capabilities to support advanced web and GUI interactions via browser automation, enabling it to tackle a broader range of pentest scenarios.